Description | Agenda | Speaker Bios | RSVP

-If you missed the conference, don't worry, we have several resources to help you explore the discussions: an overview through Tweets and panel summaries are available on our blog.
-Forthcoming are videos and transcripts of the panels.
+If you missed the conference, don't worry, we have several resources to help you explore the discussions: an overview through Tweets, panel summaries, and both a five minute and full-length videos of Panel One with Steven Pinker and Daniel Dennett.
+Forthcoming are transcripts of the panels.

 Unlearning Violence: Evidence and Policies for Early Childhood Development and Peace